santi81/hangman-api/README.md

 ```

-The EndPoints available on the server:
+The EndPoints available on the server: Support Swagger API Definition

 | Method | EndPoint | Example Parameter|
 | ------ | ------ | ------ |